thetic/klipper-sgp40/README.md

 ## Attribution

-- This project was adapted from the [Nevermore Max](https://github.com/nevermore3d/Nevermore_Max) project.
+- This project was adapted from the [Pull Request against Klipper](https://github.com/Klipper3d/klipper/pull/6738) by Stefan Dej which was itself adapted from the [Nevermore Max](https://github.com/nevermore3d/Nevermore_Max) project.